Ollie Willars

+Biography

-Willars has been playing club hockey in the Men's England Hockey League Premier Division for Beeston.
+Willars was educated at Worksop College and joined Beeston when he was 12 years old and played club hockey for them in the Men's England Hockey League Premier Division.

-He joined the club when he was 12 years old.

-International career

-He competed for England in the men's hockey tournament at the 2014 Commonwealth Games where he won a bronze medal.
+While at Beeston, Willars competed for England in the men's hockey tournament at the 2014 Commonwealth Games where he won a bronze medal and repeated the bronze medal success four years later when he represented England at the 2018 Commonwealth Games in Gold Coast.